aechchiki/SIB_LongReadsWorkshop_Zurich17/HandsOn_tmp.md

 ## Aim

-The aim of this practical session is to get your hands on real data generated from two different long-reads sequencing platforms: Oxford Nanopore [MinION](https://nanoporetech.com/products/minion) and Pacific Biosciences [RSII](http://www.pacb.com/products-and-services/pacbio-systems/rsii/).
+The aim of this practical session is to get your hands on real data generated from two different long-reads sequencing platforms: Oxford Nanopore (ONT) [MinION](https://nanoporetech.com/products/minion) and Pacific Biosciences (PacBio) [RSII](http://www.pacb.com/products-and-services/pacbio-systems/rsii/).

 ## Introduction